willbmisled/ECsparrow/data/ECcompareSQL.md

 Some useful RSQLite commands
       EC<-dbConnect(SQLite(), dbname='ECcompare.sqlite')
-      dbListTables(EC)                         # List the tables in the database dbListFields(EC, "reachcodes")               # List the columns in a table dbReadTable(EC, "N2002")                # Display the data in a table method1 dbGetQuery(EC, "SELECT * from flowlines")   # Display the data in a table method2 -->
+      dbListTables(EC)                         # List the tables in the database dbListFields(EC, "R2002")               # List the columns in a table dbReadTable(EC, "N2002")                # Display the data in a table method1
+      dbGetQuery(EC, "SELECT * from flowlines")   # Display the data in a table method2
+-->

 Create ECcompare.sqlite in the "./data/" subdirectory and add the following tables
 -------------------------
 * **Table N2002**: Nitrogen predictions for flowlines in MRB1; Incremental loads reported without decay.
-Original data received from Anne Hoos on September 29 2014 (Sasdataset: "predict_tn_2002_mrb1_exc_incdeca.sas7bdat"" in "Corrected_predictandmassbal_tn_2002_mrb1_excludeincdecay_noatmsec.zip") and saved to C:\Bryan\EPA\Data\Sparrow\EastCoast\Predictions20140923.
+Original data received from Anne Hoos on September 29 2014 (Sasdataset: "predict_tn_2002_mrb1_exc_incdeca.sas7bdat"" in "Corrected_predictandmassbal_tn_2002_mrb1_excludeincdecay_noatmsec.zip") and saved to C:\Bryan\EPA\Data\Sparrow\EastCoast\Predictions20140929.
 File read directly into R and saved as a table in ECcompare.sqlite.
 NOTE:Only a small subset of the available data fields are kept to reduce the size of the database (see ECcompareDataDefinitions.xls).
-* **Table R2002**: Nitrogen predictions MRB1 (N2002) aggregated to lakes by reachcode (WBRchCd).
-Original data received from Anne Hoos on September 29 2014 (Sasdataset: "mrb1_massbalancereservoirs_2002.sas7bdat" in “Corrected_predictandmassbal_tn_2002_mrb1_excludeincdecay_noatmsec.zip”) and saved to C:\Bryan\EPA\Data\Sparrow\EastCoast\Predictions20140923.
+* **Table R2002**: Nitrogen predictions MRB1 (N2002) aggregated to lakes by reachcode (WBRCHCODE).
+Original data received from Anne Hoos on September 29 2014 (Sasdataset: "mrb1_massbalancereservoirs_2002.sas7bdat" in “Corrected_predictandmassbal_tn_2002_mrb1_excludeincdecay_noatmsec.zip”) and saved to C:\Bryan\EPA\Data\Sparrow\EastCoast\Predictions20140929.
 File read directly into R and saved as a table in ECcompare.sqlite.
 NOTE:Only a small subset of the available data fields are kept to reduce the size of the database (see ECcompareDataDefinitions.xls).
 * **Table "flowlines**": Links the flowline COMIDs to the MRB1 WBIDs and shows whether the flowline is an input or output to the lake or an internal reach.
 Imported from tblJoinFlowline_WBID_InOut (MRB1.mdb)
-* **Table "reachcodes"** links the MRB1 WaterbodyIDs (WBID) to the NHDplus waterbody Reachcodes (WBRchCd).
+* **Table "reachcodes"** links the MRB1 WaterbodyIDs (WBID) to the NHDplus waterbody Reachcodes (WBRCHCODE).
 Created (code below) from: MRB1_NHDWaterbody (WaterbodyDatabase.mdb: the MRB1 NHDplus waterbodies showing the COMIDs and Reachcodes) and tblJoinCOMID_WBID (WaterbodyDatabase.mdb: a table to match waterbody COMIDs to the Lake WBIDs).
 The reachcodes are used to compare values to R2002.
 * Link to this document: https://github.com/willbmisled/ECsparrow/blob/master/data/ECcompareSQL.md